 Program overview

 The Power and Process Engineering Diploma program at BCIT equips students with essential practical skills and technical knowledge necessary for operating, maintaining, and managing industrial power and process plants.
 This program prepares students to challenge government examinations for interprovincial certification.
-After completing the first year, students are eligible to challenge the government exams for the 4th Class Power Engineer’s Certificate of Competency.
-The program is delivered in person, ensuring a hands-on learning experience that combines theoretical knowledge with practical applications in real-world settings.
+After completing the first year, students can qualify to challenge the government exams for the 4th Class Power Engineer’s Certificate of Competency.
+The program emphasizes hands-on experience and theoretical knowledge, ensuring graduates are well-prepared for the demands of the industry.

 Featured Experiences

-• Guided plant tours to observe real-world applications of theoretical knowledge.
+• Guided Plant Tours: Students observe actual applications of their theoretical knowledge.

-• Practicum projects that apply theory in a real power plant setting.
+• Practicum Projects: Opportunities to work on projects that apply classroom theory in a practical setting.

 Career Options

-Graduates of the Power and Process Engineering program can pursue various career paths in Canada, including:
+Graduates of the Power and Process Engineering program can pursue a variety of career paths in Canada.
+Some potential job options include:

 • Power Engineer: Operate and maintain power plants, ensuring efficient and safe operations.